kurotu/VRCQuestTools/Website/docs/tutorial/tweak-quest-avatars.md

 :::tip
 After creating new animation clips, you can create an **[Animator Override Controller](https://docs.unity3d.com/2019.4/Documentation/Manual/AnimatorOverrideController.html)** to override the original animations.
-VRCQuestTools autocmatically resolves Animator Override Controllers while converting an avatar.
+VRCQuestTools autocmatically creates new Animator Controller by resolving Animator Override Controllers when converting an avatar.
 See [the reference page](./#) for more details.
 :::